Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

 We note that the condition $E = \emptyset$ is only used to guarantee that $H$ intersects $E$ transversally.
-The condition on the boundary can be weakened and $E$ can be non-empty, as long as we can find such $H$ that is transversal to $E$.
-We then call the condition $(\star)_{\text{weakened}}$.
+The condition on the boundary divisor can be weakened and $E$ can be non-empty, as long as we can find such $H = \{h = 0\}$, with $h \in Di\!f\!f^{a-1}({\mathcal I})_P$ and $\text{ord}_P(h) = 1$, that is transversal to $E$.
+We then call the condition $(\star)_{\text{weakened}}$. \end{proof} \begin{remark} We remark that the statement of the key inductive lemma fails to hold in positive characteristic, as the following example by R. Narasimhan shows: